-Earlier, in 1883, it had been hoped that the venue for the annual Volunteer Review, held over the Easter weekend, would be Dover.
+It had been hoped that the venue for the annual Volunteer Review of 1883, held over the Easter weekend, would be Dover.
 However, the Hon.
-Secretary of Commanding Officers wrote to say that it would be held in Brighton.
+Secretary of Commanding Officers wrote to say that it would be in Brighton.
 The reason cited was that neither of the two railway companies had replied to their communication concerning special trains.
-Dover council were angry and the Mayor, Rowland Rees – who was also the Dover Harbour Board’s engineer, wrote a terse letter, saying that over the previous ten years the number of cross-Channel passengers, going through Dover, had fallen.
-That following the Bank Holidays Act of 1871 the council had launched an expensive tourism initiative to persuade people to come to Dover and for those travelling across to the Continent, to stop over.
+Dover council were angry and the Mayor, Rowland Rees wrote a terse letter, saying that over the previous ten years the number of cross-Channel passengers, going through Dover, had fallen.
+He went on to say the following the Bank Holidays Act of 1871 the council had launched an expensive tourism initiative to persuade people to come to Dover and for those travelling across to the Continent, to stop over.
 In support of this initiative, private horse driven omnibus companies were prepared to collect passengers and return them to the terminus and that since 1881 Back’s Omnibus had been running a regular service between the Town Station and Buckland Bridge, calling at the Harbour Station.

 The town’s Member of Parliament, Major Alexander Dickson (1834-1889), was a managing director of LCDR and on being informed of why the Volunteer Review was not being held in Dover, was angered and at his railway company’s behaviour.
 That summer LCDR introduced excursion trains from London to Dover and SER quickly responded with similar offers.
 Then on 14 July 1883, SER was given the greatest fillip of all.
 The Duke and Duchess of Connaught chose the Town Station to arrive when they came to open Connaught Hall and Connaught Park!